is a business-building program that:

 Affluent clients considering retiring early might use the Separation from Service After Age 55 option under 72(t) to withdraw assets from their 401(k) plan.
 They would pay only ordinary income on the amount withdrawn with no penalty.
 They can transfer the remaining assets to their IRA.

 Also, you will want to check if your client has company stock in his or her 401(k) with net unrealized appreciation (NUA) and consider the suitability of a tax-free IRA rollover.
-Read Distribution of employee stock from 401(k) plans for details.
+Read Distribution of employee stock from 401(k) plans (see below) for details.

 "Before you decide what to do with your retirement plan, let's make sure we review both what's in your plan and when and how you plan to use your funds.
 I want to make sure I help you avoid unnecessary taxes or penalties."